datarobot/datarobot-user-models/README.md

 ### Custom hooks for Python and R models
 If the assumptions mentioned above are incorrect for your model, DRUM supports several hooks for custom code.
-If needed, include any necessary hooks in a file called `custom.py` for Python models or `custom.R` for R models alongside your model artifacts in your model folder:
+If needed, include any necessary hooks in a file called `custom.py` for Python models,`custom.R` for R models, or `custom.jl  for Julia models alongside your model artifacts in your model folder:

 > Note: The following hook signatures are written with Python 3 type annotations.
-The Python types match the following R types:
+The Python types match the following R types and Julia types:
-> - DataFrame = data.frame
+> - DataFrame = data.frame = DataFrames.DataFrame
-> - None = NULL
+> - None = NULL = nothing
-> - str = character
+> - str = character = String
 > - Any = R Object (the deserialized model)
-> - *args, **kwargs = ... (these aren't types, they're just placeholders for additional parameters)
+> - *args, **kwargs = ... = kwargs** (these aren't types, they're just placeholders for additional parameters)

 - `init(**kwargs) -> None`
   - Executed once in the beginning of the run